What is a Choi pen implanter ?

 In the end, DHI can ensure the most natural-looking results.
 This is due to the fact that it offers full control over the depth and the angle with which the grafts are being inserted into the donor area.

 However, the DHI session takes longer than the standard FUE procedure.
-The doctor can transplant a maximum of 2000-3000 per session, so two surgeries may be needed to achieve the desired hair density (depending on how severe hair loss is).
+The doctor can transplant a maximum of 5500 grafts per session, so two surgeries may be needed to achieve the desired hair density (depending on how severe hair loss is).
 Also, DHI is not the best choice for patients with very curly hair.

-Takeaway : the Choi pen implanter is the ideal tool for the DHI hair transplant
+Conclusion : the Choi pen implanter is the ideal tool for the DHI hair transplant

 The Choi pen is one of the advancements of hair transplantation that was invented in Asia yet in 1992.
 Now, it is being adopted on a bigger scale in Western practice.
 The Choi pen is used during hair transplantation with the DHI technique, the method that has been gaining popularity too due to its manifold benefits.